 As trustees, we could think of no better tribute for Barbara, who has spent the last decade transforming the philanthropic landscape of our region by ensuring that our communities value and support Southcoast and our not-for-profit mission.
 In fact, the very idea of our Trustees Medal for Outstanding Service was Barbara’s idea — a way to celebrate and honor those who gave selflessly of themselves for the betterment of our Health System and our communities.
 This describes Barbara — who has been a tireless advocate for community support.
 She has also been a tireless proponent of melding art with healing, building a program across the system that places donated art from local artists in our public spaces so that patients, visitors and staff can benefit from art’s healing powers.
 Barbara is truly a one of a kind, and we thank her for her incredible contributions to Southcoast and our region.

 The Manton Foundation was established by Sir Edwin and Lady Manton to support philanthropic efforts of interest to their family.
 Today, The Manton Foundation’s board consist of the Manton’s daughter and granddaughters, all of whom have strong roots in this region.
 Over the past four years, The Manton Foundation has made many significant contributions to a number of causes, including several that have benefited our local communities.
 Southcoast proudly counts itself among the fortunate recipients of The Manton Foundation’s largess.
 In 2007, The Manton Foundation provided the lead gift for Southcoast’s Digital Mammography Program, which led to the purchase of 13 digital mammography machines across Southcoast Health System.
-Last year, The Manton Foundation came through again and provided Southcoast with a $5 million grant to help complete the Southcoast Centers for Cancer Care.
+Last year, The Manton Foundation came through again and provided Southcoast with a $5 million grant to help complete the Southcoast Health Cancer Center.
 The grant is the largest gift ever received in the history of our hospitals and is strategic in its approach because of the challenge grant component associated with half of the gift.
 In fact, that $2.5 million challenge has already produced $1.8 million in additional donations!

 Elizabeth “Betty” Weinberg, along with her late husband, Sidney “Jim” Weinberg, have been decades-long friends and major supporters of Tobey Hospital and Southcoast Health System.
 Their support is legendary and continues through the next generation.
 Mrs. Weinberg has worked as a Volunteer Coordinator for the Patient Representative Program at Tobey Hospital and is a former Director of Volunteers at the Presbyterian Hospital in New York.
 In addition, Mrs. Weinberg has served as a Southcoast volunteer for many years as a member of the Southcoast Health System Development Committee and on the Capital Campaign Committee for Tobey Hospital.
 The Weinberg’s support of great local health care has benefitted thousands of patients across Greater Wareham and beyond.